rudolfgrauberger/sonar-cxx-wiki/Path-and-path-separator-issues.md

 **Multi-module Project**

 ```
-Over the last versions there where a lot of changes and fixes
+Over the last versions there were a lot of changes and fixes
 for multi-module projects.
 We recommend to use SonarQube 4.5.1 and
 Cxx Plugin 0.9.2 or later.
 ```